petrosgk/aisera_nlp_project/README.md

 ### Results

-We split the dataset into train and validation sets.
-Validation set is a withheld 10% of the dataset.
+We use the train set for training and the dev set for validation.
 We train the model for 50 epochs, and we validate every epoch.
 Our performance evaluation metric is the accuracy with which the model can predict the start a<sub>s</sub> and end a<sub>d</sub> tokens of the answer span in the context, relative to all the context tokens.

-The model reaches around 80% accuracy for predicting the start token and a similar accuracy for predicting the end token.
-However, we observed significant overfitting to the training set, despite efforts to mitigate it, such as reducing the learning rate and trying dropout and regularization.
+The model reaches around 82% accuracy for predicting the start token and a similar accuracy for predicting the end token.
+However, we did observe some overfitting to the training set, despite efforts to mitigate it, such as reducing the learning rate and trying dropout and regularization.
-This might be because only the small SQUAD dev dataset was used for this model, with a train/validation split.

 ![start_index_acc](start_index_acc.png)